 Rutland Water is the Playground of the East Midlands with Water Sports, Nature Reserves, Outdoor Adventure Centre, Cycling & Walking

-If you're looking for a place to spend a day or two which will keep everyone entertained, then look no further.
+If you're looking for a place to spend a day or two (or week or two!) which will keep everyone entertained, then look no further.
 At Rutland Water all the family can enjoy a bike ride, with the obligatory ice-cream stop en-route!
-There are four main car parks around Rutland Water, your daily car park ticket is valid for all of these, there are toilets at each location.
-This is what you can find at the Anglian Water car parks;
+There are four main car parks around Rutland Water, your daily car park ticket is valid for all these sites and there are toilets at each location.
+This is is what you can find at each;

-Rutland Cycling, with shop and cycle hire to enjoy the 25-mile (or 17 mile) circular track which offers a pleasant day cycling or walking around the water.
+Rutland Cycling, with an extensive shop and cycle hire options to enjoy the 25-mile (or 17 mile) circular track, which offers a pleasant day cycling or walking around the water.
 Now an electric bike centre too!

 RockBlok, outdoor adventure centre with rock climbing, tree top high ropes and much more

 Rutland Belle, hop on for a leisurely cruise around Rutland Water in Spring & Summer